-Master Circular GUARANTEES & CO-ACCEPTANCES Revised Model Form of Bank Guarantee Bond (Vide paragraph 2.8) GUARANTEE BOND
+Revised Model Form of Bank Guarantee Bond (Vide paragraph 2.8) GUARANTEE BOND

-In consideration of the President of India (hereinafter called "the Government") having 1. [hereinafter called "the said agreed to exempt Contractor(s)"] from the demand, under the terms and conditions of an Agreement dated made between (hereinafter called and for "the said Agreement"), of security deposit for the due fulfilment by the said Contractor(s) of the terms and conditions contained in the said Agreement, on production of Guarantee for а bank Rs.
-We.
-(Rupees Only)

-(hereinafter referred (indicate the name of the bank) to as "the Bank") at the request of [contractor(s)] do hereby undertake to pay to the Government an amount not exceeding Rs. against any loss or damage caused to or suffered or would be caused to or suffered by the Government by reason of any breach by the said Contractor(s) of any of the terms or conditions contained in the said Agreement.
+1. .
+In consideration of the President of India (hereinafter called "the Government") having agre to exempt [hereinafter called "the said Contractor(s)"] from the demand, under the terms and conditions of an Agreement dated made between andforforforfor said Agreement"), of security deposit for the due fulfilment by the said Contractor(s) of the terms and conditions contained in the said Agreement, on production of a bank Guarantee for Rs (Rupees Only) We, , (hereinafter referred (indicate the name of the bank) to as "the Bank") at the request of [contractor(s)] do hereby undertake to pay to the Government an amount not exceeding Rs. any loss or damage caused to or suffered or would be caused to or suffered by the Government by reason of any breach by the said Contractor(s) of any of the terms or conditions contained in the said Agreement.